 Increases in the cost of housing are especially severe, at a rate of 8.1% over the last year.
 And the burden is especially high for low-income households, for whom spending on housing, groceries, energy and transportation makes up a higher portion of income.

 Adjusting your budget to cut expenses anywhere you're able can help you weather higher costs.
 Here's how to save money now to fight inflation.

 1. Cut Costs at the Grocery Store

 - Opt for cost-effective foods.
-Meat prices are among the most elevated due to inflation, so eating more meatless meals is one way to cut back on grocery costs.
-Try building meals around low-cost staples such as pasta, rice, dried or canned beans, potatoes and eggs.
+Try building meals around low-cost staples such as pasta, rice, dried or canned beans and potatoes.
 Canned and frozen fruits and vegetables tend to cost less than fresh, and swapping name-brand products for generic versions can help you save money without noticing a major difference.

 - Meal plan.
 Create a meal plan each week to avoid impulse shopping or relying on takeout during the week.
 To save more, try searching for recipes that use ingredients you already have in the pantry and fridge, or plan meals using your grocery store's weekly sales flier.
 Do your best to stick with your list, and try going to the grocery store on a full stomach to avoid tempting impulse buys, which can derail your food budget.

 - Comparison shop.
 Compare the price of grocery products by weight to determine which option is the best value.
 You may also be able to save by buying staples such as pasta, canned goods, pancake mix or toilet paper in bulk from stores like Costco and Sam's Club.